SansGuidon/bookmarks/README.md

 > - productivity in the wrong direction isn’t worth anything at all.
 Think more about what to work on.
 > - Don’t neglect your family and friends for the sake of productivity
 > - it’s good to overcommit a little bit.
 However, overcommitting a lot is disastrous.
+* [Alex Naoumidis](https://www.themindsetapp.com/musk-letter/) - (2018) Elon Musk reveals his productivity rules in a letter he sent to Tesla employees
+> - Get of all large meetings, unless you’re certain they are providing value to the whole audience, in which case keep them very short.
+> - Also get rid of frequent meetings
+> - Walk out of a meeting or drop off a call as soon as it is obvious you aren’t adding value.
+> - Don’t use acronyms or nonsense words for objects
+> - Communication should travel via the shortest path necessary to get the job done
+> - A major source of issues is poor communication between depts.
+The way to solve this is allow free flow of information between all levels
+> - If following a “company rule” is obviously ridiculous in a particular situation, such that it would make for a great Dilbert cartoon, then the rule should change.

 > Learn
 * [Urban Dictionary](http://www.urbandictionary.com/) - online dictionary of slang words and phrases